The Dinner Table Detective: Volumes

+Drama

+In 2011, a drama aired on Fuji TV, protagonized by Sho Sakurai as butler Kageyama and Keiko Kitagawa as his heiress–turned–detective employer Reiko Hosho.
+Koda Kumi and Arashi sing the opening and main theme songs, respectively.
+In 2012, the drama was followed by a special and movie.

 Stage play

-A stage play adaptation ran at The Galaxy Theatre in Tokyo, from August 31 to September 10, 2012.
+A stage play adaptation ran at The Galaxy Theatre in Tokyo from August 31 to September 9, 2012.
+It starred Daigo as Kageyama, Maki Nishiyama as Reiko, and Eiji Wentz as Kazamatsuri.

-A musical adaptation ran at the Nippon Seinenkan in Tokyo on September 9, 2025, with Tatsuya Ueda as Kageyama, Shiori Tamai as Reiko, and Ryosuke Hashimoto as Kazamatsuri.
+A musical adaptation was announced in June 2025, which ran at the Nippon Seinenkan in Tokyo from September 9 to September 23, 2025, and at the Sky Theater MBS in Osaka from September 27 to October 1 of the same year.
+It starred Tatsuya Ueda as Kageyama, Shiori Tamai as Reiko, and Ryosuke Hashimoto as Kazamatsuri.

 Anime

 An anime television series adaptation was announced on November 25, 2024.
 It was produced by Madhouse and directed by Mitsuyuki Masuhara, with series composition by Mariko Kunisawa (with Masuhara co-writing Episodes 5B and 6), original character designs by Oreco Tachibana, animation character designs by Izumi Kawada and music composed by Takeshi Hama.
 The series aired from April 4 to June 20, 2025, on the Noitamina programming block on all FNS affiliates, including Fuji TV.
 The opening theme song is "Montage", composed by Hiroyuki Sawano and performed by Kento Nakajima, while the ending theme song is "Rhapsody", performed by Billy Boo.
 Amazon Prime Video is streaming the series worldwide.